Marijuana Anonymous: What Is It & How Does It Work?

 - Experiencing cravings and/or withdrawal.

 Marijuana Anonymous uses “The Twelve Questions of Marijuana Anonymous” to see if marijuana addiction may be impacting your life.
-Answering yes to any of the 12 questions may indicate and issue with marijuana abuse:3
+Answering yes to any of the 12 questions may indicate and issue with marijuana misuse:3

 - Has using marijuana stopped being fun?